 Real Estate Investment Trusts (REITs) are professional companies that own and invest in real estate.
 Investing in a REIT means buying shares in the company rather than the property itself, which is handy if you’re not interested or experienced in managing multiple properties.

 As REITs are a company, they’re subject to swings in gains and losses, whereas a property tends to steadily increase in value.
 Investing in a REIT depends on your risk appetite and what type of returns you’re looking for.

 Is your head spinning from all the different options and you don’t know where to start?
-Get in touch today to find out how our expert team can help you with your taxes.
+Get in touch today to find out how the best personal tax accountant in NYC can help you with your taxes.

 Top tips for real estate taxes